SamG101-Developer/SPP-Primer/Writerside/topics/10-2-Inheritance-Polymorphism.md

 # 10.2.
 Inheritance &amp; Polymorphism
-In S++, [superimposition](10-1-Classes-Objects.md#superimposition) is used for inheritance, by extending the normal superimposition syntax slighty.
+In S++, [superimposition](10-1-Classes-Objects.md#superimposition) is used for inheritance, by extending the normal superimposition syntax slightly.
 Because any number of superimposition blocks can be defined, multiple inheritance is supported.

 ## Inheritance